 At the Station

 Indian train stations are an adventure in themselves!
 Expect lots of people, colors, smells and confusion.
 When your taxi stops, you will be surrounded by porters (they have red turbans and an armband with their number).
 TAKE YOUR TIME and check your luggage out of the taxi carefully!
-This is the moment things can get forgotten.
+This is the moment things can get lost.
 You have to stay in charge or you will be swept off in a sea of porters!
+Before you get on the train, check which platform your train departs from.
 Choose one porter (or two if your luggage really needs two – you will need to pay each porter), show him your ticket and he will find your train and your seat.
-If the train is not in yet, he will wait with you on the right platform.
-Make sure the porter puts the luggage in a place where you agree.
+If the train is not there yet, he will wait with you on the right platform.
+If you need help putting your luggage onto the train, make sure he puts it in a place you agree to.

 Food and Drink

 There is a snacks service on the train.
 We would strongly advise you to be careful with the food and beverages you consume.
 Bottled drinks and canned food are recommended, while uncooked food is best to stay away from, at least until you’ve become accustomed to the food.

 These are three trains we recommend between Mumbai and Pune.
 They depart at regular intervals from early morning to midnight.

 The train fare is 400 INR to 700 INR for what is designated: “AC Chair Car” (AC CC).
 These carriages have AC and nice reclining seats.

 To book with Travel Masters click here.
 They charge you 50 INR service fee.
 You can pay the whole amount by cash in Indian Rupees once you are in the Meditation Resort.
 For more details, please email: firstname.lastname@example.org.

 If you are already in India, the easiest way to book a train ticket is with a reliable travel agent.
 Expect to pay about 100 INR service fee for the journeys to Pune listed above.